For urgent consular assistance call

 More information:

-Photocopies are only valid if they are notarised by an Angolan Notary Public.
+Photocopies are only valid if an Angolan Notary Public notarises them.

 Police and military checkpoints are common.
-If you fail to produce valid proof of identity, you can be given a large fine.
+You can be fined if you fail to produce valid proof of identity.

 Travel outside Luanda can be difficult and dangerous.